Liongard has the ability to Auto-Discover some System Inspectors, and we will continue to build this feature out.

 Additionally, if you are managing multi-tenant systems, please check our Parent/Child Type Inspector Documenation for more information on how Auto-Discovery may be involved.

-For our Enhanced Inspectors (Linux, and Windows), Liongard provides you a limited number per Environment to meet a typical Environment’s needs.
+For our Endpoint Inspectors (Linux, Windows, and Windows Workstation), Liongard provides you a limited number per Environment to meet a typical Environment’s needs.

-To view your Enhanced Inspector count per Environment, navigate to Admin > Environments screen > Enhanced Inspector column
+To view your Endpoint Inspector count per Environment, navigate to Admin > Environments screen > Endpoint Inspector column

 Yes, Liongard does have deduplication logic.